spacetelescope/PyFITS/docs/source/users_guide/users_headers.rst

     COMMENT comment 2
             blank 2

+Users can also directly control exactly where in the header to add a new commentary card by using the ``Header.insert`` method.

-Ironically, there is no comment in a commentary card , only a string value.
+*Note:* Ironically, there is no comment in a commentary card, only a string value.

 Card Images